-Also on February 3, 2017, CMP filed a non-conforming LGIA with Stony Brook Hydro ("Stony Brook") to govern the continuing interconnection of Stony Brook's 30 MW hydro generating facility located in Hanover, Maine.
-Since the LGIA continues the existing interconnection arrangements between CMP and Stony Brook, without modification to the facility's capability or operating characteristics, a new three-party IA was not required.
+Also on March 30, the FERC accepted the non-conforming LGIA between CMP and Stony Brook Hydro ("Stony Brook"), which governs the continuing interconnection of Stony Brook's 30 MW hydro generating facility located in Hanover, Maine.
+Like Wight Brook, a new three-party IA with the ISO was not required because the LGIA continues the existing interconnection arrangements between CMP and Stony Brook, without modification to the facility's capability or operating characteristics.
 A February 1, 2017 effective was requested.
-Comments on this filing were due on or before February 24, 2017; none were filed.
-This matter is pending before the FERC.
+The LGIA was accepted, effective as of February 1, 2017, as requested.
+Unless the March 30 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).